althafhussain71/Mobile-rUnets-RGB/Project/ios/rUnet-iOS-app-main/rUnet-iOS-app-main/README.md

       + We then make a prediction on the model using the CVPixelBuffer obtained from ImageProcessor.swft

 ### FilterModel.mlmodel
-      + It is the CoreML model using which we are trying to apply filter on the image
+      + It is the CoreML model using which we are trying to apply filter on the image.

+### Output
+      + Could not convert the obtained MultiArray output of CoreML model to an image.
+Final step left to apply the filter in the app.